+Note

-Note You can run the IVP by itself.
-If you do, it shuts down HSM.
-Use SYS\$STARTUP:HSM\$STARTUP.COM to restart HSM after the IVP finishes.
+You can run the IVP by itself.
+If you do, it s shuts down HSM.

+Use SYS\$STARTUP:HSM\$STARTUP.COM

 Getting Started with HSM

 HSM comes with a set of default configuration definitions that enable you to get HSM up and running quickly.
 This chapter explains how to use those definitions and perform other essential configuration tasks to start using HSM.
 Once HSM is up and running, you can modify the configuration for optimal performance in your operational environment.
 Read the Customizing the HSM Environment Chapter in the HSM Guide to Operations Manual for more information on tuning.